Keyclic/keyclic-sdk/javascript-es6/docs/MemberApi.md

 let xKeyclicApp = "com.keyclic.app"; // String |

-let organization = "organization_example"; // String | The identifier of the resource.

 let member = "member_example"; // String | The identifier of the resource.

 let opts = {